Lifestyle Changes To Help your Mental Health

 Time management can mean different things for different people.
-For some it may mean having a daily routine, for other fitting your daily activities together.
+For some, it may mean having a daily routine, for others, fitting your daily activities together.

 Having a regular routine can allow you to create a calming lifestyle and maintain healthy habits, such as sleep and meal schedules.
 This maintenance of a routine is thought to reduce stress, improve work and personal relationships, and even allow you to be more adaptable to change.

 Many people try to “overbook” themselves and then feel overwhelmed and disheartened when they don’t manage to get everything done each day.
 Therefore, trying to appropriately gauge how much you are able to get done in one day can allow you to not only get more done, but to feel better about what you have accomplished.

 Sometimes it can feel difficult to say “no” to people when they ask you for a favour, even if you’re busy.
 However, it is important to ensure you are able to manage your own time before you take on the tasks of others too.